Road Safety Inspection

 Road Safety Inspection (RSI) is a safety procedure that was introduced by TII to comply with the EU Directive on Road Infrastructure Safety Management (EU RISM).
 The RSI process is described in in TII Publications under TII AM-STY-06044 Road Safety Inspection, previously known as HD 17.

 RSI is a proactive approach to improving the safety of the existing national road network.
 The EU RISM directive defines RSI as “an ordinary periodical verification of the characteristics and defects that require maintenance work for reasons of safety”.
 These inspections identify any safety related items that require further review, and may potentially require a design solution.
 These inspections exclude routine maintenance items which are identified and remedied through other TII processes.
 Further information can be found in the TII AM-STY-06044 Road Safety Inspection standard.
-This publication can be viewed on TII Publications here.
 The guidelines for Road Safety Inspections can be viewed here.

 RSI is carried out on all national roads, including tunnels.
 The Trans-European Transport Network (TEN-T) is inspected first.
 Each route is to be inspected at least once every five years.